mbiondi17/DNDBattleMaps/README.md

 # Roadmap
 - Turn order enforcement with override available for the DM
-- Multi-level mapping so DMs can easily navigate between world, continent, region, city, and battle scales
 - Map exporter (use style transfer ML to get parchment-style map?
 Or just map terrain regions to icons)
 - DM notebook for organizing campaign notes, tying notes to locations.
 - Room creation & Joining